Professional edition active

 Prevalence rates vary according to how behavioral problems are defined and measured.

-(See also Problems in Adolescents.)
+(See also Health Care Issues in Adolescents.)

 Evaluation of Behavioral Problems in Children